“ and @ Have Switched: 7 Ways to Fix Swapped Keys in Windows

 Does this fix the problem?
 If not, go to the next solution.

-4. Update chipset drivers from the computer manufacturer’s website
+Option 1: Update from the manufacturer’s website

 1. Go to the Software and Drivers sub-section (depending on the laptop brand this name can change), or search for drivers using Google so you can get a direct link to your device’s manufacturer website.